-Accessible parts of the system were visually inspected without removing fittings.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Mains gas is connected and the meter is located in the hall cupboard.
+Mains electricity is connected and the meter and fuse box are located in the under stairs cupboard in the hall.